UTACM/CS101/proposal.md

 ### Event specifics

 The events would be 1-1.5 hour long events.
 The presentations themselves should be short to allow for lots of time to field questions and help people one-on-one.
 There would also be a lot of examples and interactive steps to allow students to practice these new skills.
 The slides would also be posted before the event so that people could work through them at their own pace, as well as reference them after the event itself.
 We would draw our speakers from members and officers of ACM, as well as officers from other organizations that may have more expertise than ourselves.

 ### Officers

-This series would mainly be a collaboration between the Academics and Web Officers, since these workshops are education-focused but also require some technical knowledge to make and teach/
+This series would mainly be a collaboration between the Academics and Web Officers, since these workshops are education-focused but also require some technical knowledge to make and teach.

 ## Other Notes

 - Our current web workshops could be absorbed into this series in order to improve numbers for both types of events.
 Or, if we want to keep web workshops independent, we could advertise for CS101 during those events (and vice versa) since the two events are very similar.